 3. Thai Curry Red Rice Soup

-This Thai Curry, Red Rice Soup, is ultimate comfort food for the cold weather!
+Gunjan Dudani‘s Thai Curry Red Rice Soup is the ultimate comfort food for the cold weather!
 The combination of flavorful Thai spices and healthy sprouted red rice along with mixed vegetables will make you want to eat the whole pot by yourself.
 A complete weeknight meal is ready in about 30 minutes and is so satisfying.

 4. Nourishing Ayurvedic Kitchari

 Kitchari is a staple comfort food in India, especially during times of fasting.
 It’s meant to be nourishing and grounding.
 Courtney West‘s Nourishing Ayurvedic Kitchari has basmati rice and mung beans with lots of fragrant spices.
 If you need to hit the “reset” button, definitely make this easy and nourishing meal.

 Source: Kao Pad Thai Fried Rice

 Eating a bowl of this Kao Pad Thai Fried Rice by Christa Clark for dinner won’t physically transport you to Thailand, but it will take your taste buds on a trip around the world!
 This recipe is enhanced with the addition of a super simple Thai red chili hot sauce, which gives the rice a fiery, flavorful kick.

 Judy Moosmueller‘s Nepali Rice Pudding is a simplified and veganized version of a Nepali Ayurvedic rice pudding.
 It is traditionally eaten as a “first food” for mothers after birth because it aids digestion and helps rebuild energy.
 You can eat it as a wonderful cold-weather dessert or breakfast that will nourish you from the inside out!

 7. Simplest Greek Stuffed Tomatoes